 So, to avoid misunderstandings, you have to stop collecting your feedback into a big feedback basket manually.
 Instead, make all of it go there on its own by organizing a project better and make sure everyone follows the recipe.

-So, let me come back to the very beginning for a sec and remind you that the whole concept of online proofing can fit into one sentence: “Well, you just upload your file to the project and share it with other people who can highlight what they like and what they don’t”.
+So, let me come back to the very beginning for a sec and remind you that the whole concept of online proofing can fit into one sentence: “Well, you just upload your file to the project and share it with other people who can highlight what they like and what they don’t.”
 As easy as that.
-All annotations stay in their place, newer versions can be compared with the older ones, the changes can be highlighted by AI for you to check.
+All annotations stay in their place.
+Newer versions can be compared with older ones.
+AI can highlight the changes for you to check.
 The process that could take a week can be finished instantly, significantly reducing stress, saving reputation, time, and money so that you could travel to some beautiful island like Italian Sicilia to have some good and well-earned rest.

 What was that all about?